auremoser/mozsci/log/worklog.md

 * answered some email for applicants
 * some study group followup email

+### 7/18/16
+* Nairobi
+  * wrote to Mark Kamau about BRCK stuff
+  * wrote to Kulsoom about meeting next week
+  * wrote to Aisha
+  * wrote to Chris Orwa

 * sent out to harry - swag
 * fellows checkin